Updated July 18, 2023

-Short term assets refers to the Assets of the company that generates revenue for the business within a year and also these assets also known as current assets are most liquid in nature i.e., they can be converted into cash or can be sold in the market to realize money within a period of one year.
+Short-term assets, also known as current assets, are assets of the company that generate revenue within a year.
+These assets are highly liquid, meaning they can be easily converted into cash or sold in the market to obtain money within one year.

-Short term assets are those assets that the company expect to sale in the market to convert them into cash within a period of 1 year.
-These assets are also known as current assets of the company and are shown in the balance sheet under the assets side of the balance sheet.
-The example of the current assets are stock/inventory, cash and cash equivalents, trade receivables short term deposits, marketable securities, prepaid expenses etc. Moreover, these assets are important for the business to earn money in the normal course of business i.e. they are the main source of income of the business.
-Generally, in the trading business, short term assets are majorly used.
+Current assets include stock/inventory, cash and cash equivalents, trade receivables, short-term deposits, marketable securities, prepaid expenses, etc. Moreover, these assets are important for the business to earn money in the normal course of business i.e. they are the main source of income.
+Generally, in the trading business, short-term assets are majorly used.

 - Trade Receivables: Trade receivables include the amount that is owed to the company by the outsider.
-Basically, they are the company’s debtors who have purchased the goods of the company on credit and are yet to pay to the company.
+They are the company’s debtors who have purchased its goods on credit and are yet to pay the company.

-- Short Term Deposits: These deposits are security deposits with the government authorities like eLectricity Department Etc. and Are Recorded as Current Assets of The Company.
+- Short-Term Deposits: These deposits are security deposits with the government authorities like the Electricity Department Etc. and Are Recorded as Current Assets of The Company.

-- Prepaid Expenses: Prepaid expenses refer to the expenses that are paid in advance by the company but the benefits from such cash outflows will be received in the future.
-For example, salary paid advance etc.
+- Prepaid Expenses: Prepaid expenses refer to the expenses paid in advance by the company, but the benefits from such cash outflows will be received in the future.
+For example, salary paid in advance, etc.

-Let’s look at the practical example of the short term asset:
+Let’s look at the practical example of a short-term asset:

-Mr. Nick started a business of trading of curtains by bringing capital $500,000 in the bank account from which he purchased an office building that cost him $ 63,000.
+Mr. Nick started trading curtains by bringing capital $500,000 in the bank account from which he purchased an office building that cost him $ 63,000.
 He also purchased furniture for $25,000.
 The inventory purchased of $15,000 was purchased by him.
-Also during an accounting year, he sold inventory that costs him $2,500 for cash and inventory costing $3,500 for credit.
-So we need to calculate the short term assets of the business at the end of the period
+Also, during an accounting year, he sold inventory that cost him $2,500 for cash and inventory costing $3,500 for credit.
+So we need to calculate the short-term assets of the business at the end of the period.

-From the above transactions, office building and furniture are long-term assets so they are not to be calculated as are not included in short-term assets.
+From the above transactions, office buildings and furniture are long-term assets, so they are not to be calculated as they are not included in short-term assets.